 Where to visit

-Spectacular scenery, ancient castles, the world's oldest licensed whiskey distillery, Giant's Causeway and one of the top five worldwide road trips.
+Spectacular scenery, ancient castles, the world's oldest licensed whiskey distillery, Giant's Causeway and one of the top five road trips in the world.

-The smallest of Northern Ireland's counties it has no shortage of history, culture and beauty.
-It's also famed for its connections with St Patrick.
+Co.
+Armagh may be the smallest county in Northern Ireland but it has no shortage of history, culture and beauty.
+It's also famed worldwide for its connections with St Patrick.

-In the south west with great walks and cycle routes, history in abundance, stately homes and Upper and Lower Lough Erne.
+Fermanagh lies in the south west.
+It boasts great walks and cycle routes, history in abundance, stately homes and Upper and Lower Lough Erne.

 In the far north west is Northern Ireland's second city.
 It is also a short hop across the border to wild and beautiful Donegal in the Republic of Ireland.

 Things to do